maxjensen/Computational_Methods_lecture_notes/bm1_notation_and_facts.md

 - **Geometric series**: $\sum_{k=0}^n x^k = \frac{1-x^{n+1}}{1-x}$ for $x \neq 1$.
 Converges to $\frac{1}{1-x}$ if $|x| < 1$.
 - **Continuity and limits**: A function $f$ is continuous at a point $c$ if $\lim_{x \to c} f(x) = f(c)$.
-- **Boundeness of continuous functions**: A continuous function on a closed interval is bounded.
+- **Boundedness of continuous functions**: A continuous function on a closed interval is bounded.
 - **Rolle's theorem**: If $f \in C[a,b]$ and differentiable on $(a,b)$, and $f(a) = f(b)$, then there exists a $c \in (a,b)$ such that $f'(c) = 0$.
 - **Mean value theorem**: If $f \in C[a,b]$ and differentiable on $(a,b)$, there exists a $\xi \in (a,b)$ such that $f'(c) = \frac{f(b) - f(a)}{b-a}$.
 - **Taylor's theorem**: For $f \in C^{n+1}[a,b]$ and $x_0, x \in [a,b]$, there's a $\xi$ between $x_0$ and $x$ with $f(x) = f(x_0) + f'(x_0)(x-x_0) + \frac{f''(x_0)}{2!}(x-x_0)^2 + \ldots + \frac{f^{(n)}(x_0)}{n!}(x-x_0)^n + \frac{f^{(n+1)}(\xi)}{(n+1)!}(x-x_0)^{n+1}.$